 When I met with my faculty advisor, he/she substituted a class for a required course in my major.
 Why doesn't it show up on my program evaluation?

-When a substitution or waiver has been made, your faculty advisor must email the Registrar's Office at firstname.lastname@example.org.
-Your evaluator will then make the change on your program evaluation.
+When a substitution or waiver has been made, your program advisor must email the Registrar's Office at firstname.lastname@example.org.
+Your Academic Program Specialist will then make the change on your program evaluation.

 I took a class that should double count between my major and GE, but it is not showing under the GE portion of my program evaluation.
 What should I do?

 To have a course that you have already taken, or that you are currently enrolled in, double count for the major and GE, you must fill out a GE Course Usage form and submit it to the Registrar's Office.

 How many classes do I need to be full-time?

 Twelve credits is considered a full-time load.
 Most students achieve this by taking four 3-credit courses.